 Multifactor productivity tables are now available that present KLEMS multifactor industry measures for nonmanufacturing sectors and nonmanufacturing industries through 2011.
 For additional information concerning data sources and methods of measuring nonmanufacturing KLEMS multifactor productivity see "Nonmanufacturing industry contributions to multifactor productivity, 1987-2006 (PDF)

-Multifactor productivity and related data for the 86 4-digit NAICS manufacturing industries, the air transportation industry, and the line-haul railroads industry are now available through 2011.
+Multifactor productivity and related data for the air transportation industry and the line-haul railroads industry are now available through 2012.
+For the 86 4-digit NAICS manufacturing industries, these data are available through 2011.

 Code Changes for Major Sector Multifactor Productivity Series

-Multifactor productivity grew at a 1.5 percent annual rate in the private
+In 2013 multifactor productivity grew at a 0.3 percent annual rate in the

-nonfarm business sector and 1.4 percent in the private business sector in 2012.
+private nonfarm business sector and 0.7 percent in the private business sector.

-In both sectors, multifactor productivity grew faster than in 2011.
+In both sectors, multifactor productivity grew considerably slower than in

 September 25, 2013